Executive Fellows Program (Program 1 | Online)

 First Nations Public Administration Scholarship

 An Aboriginal, Torres Strait Islander or Māori public servant will receive a fully-funded place in one of ANZSOG’s 2024 foundation programs, which include the Executive Master of Public Administration (EMPA), through the 2024 ANZSOG First Nations scholarship.
-Applications for the 2024 Scholarship open on 31 May and close on 6 October 2023.
+Applications for the 2024 Scholarship closed on 6 October 2023.

 This second ANZSOG scholarship was announced at the First Peoples to All Peoples conference in Meanjin Brisbane in March 2023, and is part of ANZSOG’s commitment to building capability in First Nations administration and lifting the number of potential First Nations leaders in all levels of the public sector.